lakkatv/lakka-website/content/articles/2016/03/20/new-release-udoo-and-rpi3-support.md

 ![GameGirl](media/gamegirl.jpg)

 David Perrenoud started building an RPi Zero based handheld console.
 It will use Lakka as main OS.
-The first prototype targets very unexpensive hardware, the RPi Zero is $5, the screen is around $3, plus a buzzer and some buttons.
+The first prototype targets very unexpensive hardware, like a tiny screen, a buzzer and some buttons.

 David managed to connect the screen using the GPIOs in a very efficient way.
 He achieved a 120FPS, while most common screen solutions out there are stuck at 25FPS!

 Audio have been tested, inputs are still in the work.

-This project have an [hackaday.io page](https://hackaday.io/project/10207-gamegirl-the-retro-console-done-right).
+This project has an [hackaday.io page](https://hackaday.io/project/10207-gamegirl-the-retro-console-done-right).
 You can support us by registering and liking the page.
 Each like will give us $1 to buy hardware parts.

 I'm very excited with this hardware project.
 I plan to build a specific Lakka image for it, so everything would work out of the box.